kristopherjohnson/suwaneeforth/README.md

 _Suwanee_ is the name of the city where the author lives.

-This Forth implementation is in no way related to [SwiftForth, SwiftX, SwiftOS](http://www.forth.com/swiftforth/) or any other FORTH, Inc. product.
+This Forth implementation is in no way related to [SwiftForth, SwiftX, SwiftOS](http://www.forth.com/swiftforth/) or any other FORTH,&nbsp;Inc. product.
 (So if you landed here after doing a web search for "swift forth", take a minute to make sure you are looking at the right Forth.)

 ## Obtaining the Source Code